DamianPreslyPerera/Azure-Network-Protocols/README.md

 # Azure Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines

-In this demonstration, I observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups
+This project involves a hands-on exploration of network traffic within Microsoft Azure Virtual Machines.
+Utilizing tools like Wireshark and experimenting with Network Security Groups, this demonstration includes the observation of various network protocols such as SSH, RDP, DNS, HTTP/S, and ICMP.
+The project encompasses the creation of virtual machines, the installation of Wireshark, monitoring network traffic, testing connectivity between VMs, and fine-tuning Azure NSG Firewall rules to manage and control network traffic effectively.

 ## Environments and Technologies Used
 * Microsoft Azure (Virtual Machines/Compute)